CiscoDevNet/ncc/README.md

 The Python scripts have been radically rationalized and there are now just a few key scripts, with the remainder moved to the [```archived```](archived) directory.
 The main scripts are:

 * [`ncc`](ncc) -- A kind of Swiss Army Knife script with many options to get-config, get, edit-config, pass in parameters for substitution, etc. Can be easily extended by users to have more edit-config templates or more named filter templates.
-Available content can be seen using the ```--list-templates``` and ```--list-filters``` parameters.
+Available content can be seen using the ```--list-templates```, ```--list-filters``` and ```list-rpcs``` parameters.
+Only content from currently "snippet" directory is shown.

 * [`ncc-establish-subscription.py`](ncc-establish-subscription.py) -- Simple script to allow the creation of multiple dynamic telemetry subscriptions per an early draft of the IETF YANG Push functionality.
 Currently supported on IOS-XE 16.6.1 and later.
 Initial support was for switching platforms, with other platforms being supported in subsequent releases. **Note that this script requires a fork of the `ncclient` library.
 Once the Python dependencies above have been installed, the forked version may be installed using the command `pip install --upgrade git+https://github.com/CiscoDevNet/ncclient.git`**.
 Please see [here](https://github.com/CiscoDevNet/ncclient/blob/master/README.md) for more details.